-M.A.
-History Hist 608- International Law and Cultural Property
+Hist 608 - International Law and Cultural Property (Soft Core - 3 Credits)

-The return of cultural property removed during the period of foreign rule and its relocation in museums abroad has become a contentious issue during the past few decades.
+The return of cultural property removed during the period of foreign rule and its relocation in museums abroad has become a contentious during the past few decades.
 The return of cultural property or artefacts designated as "national heritage" has led to historical investigations into the validity of claims and counterclaims.
-This course aims to acquaint the students with the concepts underpinning these debates on the basis of a few significant examples from India and abroad.
+This course aims to acquaint the students with the concepts underpinning these debates on the basis of a few significant examples from India andabroad.

-UNESCO Charters on Cultural Property.

-Approaches to Cultural Property National or Heritage of Mankind.
+UNESCO Charters on Cultural Property - Approaches to Cultural Property National or Heritage of Mankind.